-This bit is set (one) when a character written to UDR is transferred to the Transmit Shift Register.
+This bit is set (one) when a character written to UDR is transferred to the Transmit shift register.
 Setting of this bit indicates that the transmitter is ready to receive a new character for transmission.

-When the UDRIE bit in UCR is set, the UART Transmit Complete interrupt to be executed as long as UDRE is set.
-UDRE is cleared by writing UDR.
+When the UDRIE bit in UCR is set, the UART Transmit Complete interrupt to be executed as long as UDRE is cleared by writing UDR.
 When interrupt-driven data transmittal is used, the UART Data Register Empty Interrupt routine must write UDR in order to clear UDRE, otherwise a new interrupt will occur once the interrupt routine terminates.